Converter (Three-Phase)

 Details

-Specify whether the unit enables the protection diode (suppressor).
-By default, `None' is used.
+Specify whether the unit includes a protection diode (suppressor).
+By default, the value is used.
+None

 If the internal protection diode is to be enabled, two options are available: